ben-garcia/supernova-ui/Library.md

     	- Heading
     		- renders h1...h6
     	- Paragraph
     		- renders p tag
     	- Icon
     		- wrapper for the individual icons
     	- Radio
     		- renders input of type radio
     			- used to select one options of the multiple that are available
     	- Spinner
     		- renders simple loader
     		- used to indicate a loading state
     	- Switch
     		- renders input of type checkbox
     		- different variant of the checkbox
     	- Text
     		- renders tags span(default)
     	- Textarea
     		- renders textarea
     	- TextInput
     		- renders input tag

     - molecules
+    		- FormControl
+    			- organize form fields with a helper hint, error message
     	- Modal
     		- with a11y in mind
-    			- FormControl
+    		- Menu
-    				- organize form fields with a helper hint, error message
+    			- dropdown like component for buttons design pattern